After triggering selloff in Adani group shares, short-seller Hindenburg says 'new report' soon

-Hindenburg Research, whose scathing report on Gautam Adani-led Adani group in January erased $150 billion of group market capitalisation within five weeks, is ready with 'a new report' that the US-based short seller promises is a 'big one'.
+Hindenburg Research, whose scathing report on the Gautam Adani-led Adani group in January erased $150 billion of group market capitalisation within five weeks, is ready with 'a new report' that the US-based short seller promises is a 'big one'.
 It is yet to be known whether the new report is on the Adani group or any other group or entity.

 The tweet by Hindenburg Research has come at a time when there are widespread concerns over the financial health of the banking system globally.
 SVB Bank collapsed in the US while UBS' takeover of Swiss bank Credit Suisse is seen as forced marriage.
 The fresh Hindenburg report is also coming in the backdrop of rising interest rates globally, with the US Federal Reserve raising its policy rate by 25 basis points overnight.